 The school is supported by a Speech and Language Therapist and Assistants whose role is to support classes in providing a Total Communication environment in which our students learn.
 We also provide advice and support for the students to help develop their communication skills.

 The Speech and Language Therapist works as part of the school’s multi-disciplinary team, alongside the Behaviour Support team, Advocacy Lead, Visual Access Lead, teachers, families, Physiotherapist and Occupational Therapist, to ensure a holistic approach to supporting our students.

 Every child needs to be heard.
 Every child has something to say.
 But how does someone express themselves if they don’t have the words?

-Through the musical interaction created in Music Therapy, a child can learn how to interact and communicate more effectively, explore their own emotions, be listened to and above all, know that they are being understood.
-Many children blossom in Music Therapy, finding new confidence, developing ways to express themselves and all using the (easily-accessible) medium of music.
+Through musical interaction, a child can learn how to interact and communicate more effectively, explore their own emotions, be listened to and above all, know that they are being understood.
+Many children find new confidence, develop ways to express themselves and all using the (easily-accessible) medium of music.

 Every child should be heard.

 The advocacy team works in many different ways across the school, adopting a flexible approach to both individual and group sessions.
 The aim of the advocacy team is to ensure that the voice of the students is being heard and responded to daily, as well as in bigger changes.
 We support students to have a voice in decisions which affect them and to have an impact on their own lives.